sairam1592/arun_android_app/README.md

-# Recipe Realm Android App
+# Recipe Realm Android App (Check it out in Google PlayStore -> https://play.google.com/store/apps/details?id=com.arun.myrecipeapplication)

 Welcome to the repository of my latest Android application -> Recipe Realm, where modern design meets seamless functionality.
 This project is a testament to the best practices in software development, featuring Clean Code, Clean Architecture, and adherence to SOLID principles.